stanfordnmbl/osim-rl/docs/AMI.md

 You can easily set up OpenSim Reinforcement learning environmen on AWS Cloud using our AMI.
 Just create a machine with `ami-971be8ee` and log in using `ssh ubuntu@[IP_OF_THE_MACHINE]`.
 Remember to turn off your machine if you are not using it.
-Amazon will charge you for every our of use.
+Amazon will charge you for every hour of usage.

 ## Screencast